venkat3g/TelegramCalendarBot/README.md

 ## Notes
 Please keep in mind that this bot does not currently use the Telegram Bot API Webhook, rather this bot uses the polling method provided by [Updater::start_polling](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.updater.html#telegram.ext.Updater.start_polling).
 This means that bot polls every 2 seconds for new messages sent to it.
+NOTE: Keep in mind when using this Bot that this Bot and current Architecture is not designed to scale for hundreds of users and this application is designed primarily for a single bot to use for a Telegram group chat with friends.

+Please note that OAuth2 over HTTP is a terrible idea and is not the preferred way to do this and is more of a development mode methodology for retrieving a refresh_token.
+Please keep in mind the security risks associated with this approach.
+Also, storing a refresh token in a json file is not a good approach for storing refresh tokens.